Pompano Beach, FL 33069

 24/7 Admissions Services

-Inpatient Mental Health in Fort Lauderdale, FL
+Inpatient Mental Health in Pompano Beach, FL

 What is the Difference Between Mental Health and Mental Illness?

-Mental health is an important component of overall well-being that encompasses our emotional, psychological, and social health.
+Mental health is an essential component of overall well-being that encompasses our emotional, psychological, and social health.
 It influences how we think, feel, behave, interact with others, and cope with stress.
-Mental health is usually thought of as the absence of mental illness.
+Mental health is usually considered as the absence of mental illness.
 However, it is a spectrum, meaning that people can be mentally healthy or ill in many different ways.
 Mental illness is surprisingly common, with estimates from the World Health Organization (WHO) indicating that one in every eight people globally has some mental health disorder.

 Mental health disorders vary.
 Some may be mild and may not have a significant impact on day-to-day life.
 In contrast, others can be more severe and debilitating.
 Furthermore, mental disorders present differently from person to person.
-For example, one individual may experience periodic episodes whereas another may suffer chronically.
-So, it’s important to recognize potential signs of poor mental health so that individuals can receive the help they need.
-Also, individuals should participate in self-care activities such as exercise, eating a healthy balanced diet, and getting enough sleep to help better manage mental health issues.
+For example, one individual may experience periodic episodes, whereas another may suffer chronically.
+So, it’s essential to recognize potential signs of poor mental health so that individuals can receive the help they need.
+Also, individuals should participate in self-care activities such as exercise, eating a healthy and balanced diet, and getting enough sleep to help better manage mental health issues.

 Overall, misunderstanding or mischaracterizing mental illness can stigmatize those who suffer from it and discourage individuals from seeking help for their condition.
 This is why it’s vital to understand what constitutes mental health and what comprises mental illness.
 And therefore offer better support to those around us who may be struggling.
 To do this, we must create an environment where people feel comfortable talking openly about their mental health without fear or judgment.